conda-sandbox/upstream/templates/HOW_WE_USE_GITHUB.md

 Items move out of the ["Sorting" tab][project-sorting] once the investigatory phase described in [What is done about the issues in the "Sorting" tab?](#what-is-done-about-the-issues-in-the-sorting-tab) has concluded and the sorting engineer has enough information to make a decision about the appropriate resolution schedule for the issue.
 The additional tabs in the project board that the issues can be moved to include the following:

 - **"Support"** - Any issue in the ["Support" tab of the Planning board][project-support] is a request for support and is not a feature request or a bug report.
-Add the [[ repo.url ]]/labels/type%3A%3Asupport label to move an issue to this tab.
+Add the [[ repo.html_url ]]/labels/type%3A%3Asupport label to move an issue to this tab.
 - **"Backlog"** - The issue has revealed a bug or feature request.
 We have collected enough details to understand the problem/request and to reproduce it on our own.
 These issues have been moved into the [Backlog tab of the Planning board][project-backlog] at the end of the sorting rotation during Refinement.
-Add the [[ repo.url ]]/labels/backlog label to move an issue to this tab.
+Add the [[ repo.html_url ]]/labels/backlog label to move an issue to this tab.
 - **"Closed"** - The issue was closed due to being a duplicate, being redirected to a different project, was a user error, a question that has been resolved, etc.

 ### Where do work issues go after being sorted?